![]() ![]() |

 I take sustainability extremely seriously and constantly evaluate everything I do to try to improve.

 My partner Jason and I live in beautiful, rural Scotland.
-Previously, we lived semi-off-grid in rural West Wales and learned a lot from this experience.
+Previously, we spent a year living semi-off-grid in rural Mid Wales and learned a lot from this experience.
 We are always working towards reducing our impact on the environment and the planet as far as possible.

-Jason and I save and reuse or recycle most of our packaging, especially cardboard, brown paper, foam and bubble wrap.
+Jason and I save, reuse and recycle 95% of our packaging, especially cardboard, brown paper, foam and bubble wrap.
 Cardboard boxes are flattened for easy storage and reshaped where necessary to package up artwork being sent to a client.
+This applies even to large animal statues.
+The photo below shows a pair of Elephant statues awaiting their courier collection - every single piece of the cardboard, foam and bubblewrap packaging was recycled.
+Both statues reached their destination in perfect condition.

-Where possible, I use the ParcelMonkey website to send parcels.
-ParcelMonkey is a courier comparison website that plants a tree via Ecologi for every parcel sent, to help offset carbon emissions.
+For many years I used the ParcelMonkey courier comparison website to send parcels, allowing me to plant a tree via Ecologi for every parcel sent, to help offset carbon emissions.
 Working with ParcelMonkey, I have planted about 100 trees to date, mostly in Honduras.
-Well over 500,000 trees have been planted to date through ParcelMonkey's collaboration with Ecologi.
+Well over 500,000 trees have been planted through ParcelMonkey's collaboration with Ecologi.

 My website is hosted by UK2, which is powered by 100% renewable energy sources.
 I use Ecosia as a search engine, which plants trees for every internet search.
 I use Firefox by Mozilla as a web browser - Mozilla is helping spread awareness of the invisible carbon footprint of the internet and AI.
 It is estimated that the carbon emissions of the original training required to operate Chat GPT-3 equate to driving to the moon and back.